 What if I can’t return to work for a long period, or at all?

-If it becomes apparent that you are not going to be able to return to work at all or in the same role, you should seek legal advice about what your rights are under the workers compensation scheme in your state.
+If you are not going to be able to return to work at all or in the same role, you should seek legal advice about what your rights are under the workers’ compensation scheme in your state.

 In addition to workers’ compensation, depending on your superannuation or your insurance providers you may be covered by a Total and Permanent Disability (TPD) or similar policy.
 These policies provide support to holders who become unable to work due to injury.
 Shine Lawyers have a dedicated Superannuation and Insurance Claim team who will help you identify and access your entitlements.

 At Shine Lawyers, we’ve more than 45 years’ experience representing injured workers

 If you’ve suffered a workplace injury and are experiencing chronic pain as a result, you may have a claim for compensation.